IThreeM/ICP-3D-Metaverse/resources/user_guide.md

     - You can first preview a Webspace with a 3D model you have on your device (just click on “Choose File” to select the 3D model file to get started) and then create the Webspace with your 3D model if you like it (just click “Create This Space!” which appears under the preview of the selected file)
     - Alternatively, you can first preview a Webspace with a 3D model hosted anywhere on the Web (and you’ve got access to) (just paste the URL to the 3D model into the input field) and then create the Webspace with your 3D model if you like it (just click “Create This Space!” which appears under the preview of the pasted URL)
     - Note that the 3D model needs to be stored or hosted as a glb file (ending of the file “.glb”) for the preview (and creation) to work
 - Let’s Go!
 You’ve got yourself your first personal Webspace!
-Welcome to the OIM community and welcome to the 3D Web!
+Welcome to the IThreeM community and welcome to the 3D Web!
 - You can view your Webspaces under the “My Spaces” tab
   - Click on “My Spaces” and you’ll be taken to a section that lists all the Webspaces you own
   - You can see some details there for each Webspace